zijingweng/INSAlgo-Code-Golf-2024-Solution/readme.md

 ```
 |»UƵûV¯[DO©Žñá·Q#X®>è'#Qi1ªëX®Y+è'#QiYªëX0®ǝU¨]εi'Rë'D]»
 ```
-Big thanks to @polo-diemunsch for the competition that forced me to come up with a new algorithm.
+Big thanks to [polo-diemunsch](https://github.com/polo-diemunsch) for the competition that forced me to come up with a new algorithm.

 The code again takes about a minute to run.